-• AM043, Department of Taxation and Finance Monthly Report of Receipts.
-This report contains gross and net receipts data.
+- ➤ AM043, Department of Taxation and Finance Monthly Report of Receipts.
+This report contains gross and net receipts data. - Alcoholic Beverage Tax Monthly Statistical Report, Department of Taxation and Finance.
+This report contains alcoholic beverage monthly consumption data.

-- Alcoholic Beverage Tax Monthly Statistical Report, Department of Taxation and Finance.
-This report contains alcoholic beverage monthly consumption data. - Alcoholic Beverage Control License Fees Monthly Report, Office of the State Comptroller.
+- > State Liquor Authority provides occasional reports on collections by type of license. - Alcoholic Beverage Control License Fees Monthly Report, Office of the State Comptroller.
 This report contains gross and net receipts data for alcoholic beverage control license fee monthly collections.

 Historically, tax evasion has been a serious problem.
 Legislation enacted in 1993 added registration, invoice and manifest requirements, as well as seizure and forfeiture enforcement provisions.
 Additionally, the legislation provided higher fines based on the volumes of liquor bootlegged.
 These alcoholic beverage enforcement provisions have provided some protection to the State's liquor industry and tax base, moderating year-over-year declines in State alcoholic beverage tax receipts.
+These provisions were made permanent in 2008.